Secret Beach: Topography

-Secret Beach is quite large by Hawaiian standards, approximately 3000 feet long and 75 feet wide.
-Its surface is predominantly covered with fine white sand and with outcrops of black lava rock.
-The beach’s seclusion and beauty are further enhanced by the cliff backdrop and the brilliant turquoise-colored ocean water in the foreground.
-The cliff face, notably on the east and west ends of the beach, is sheer red and black rock.
-Where the gradient is less steep, the cliff is covered with lush vegetation, consisting of ironwood trees, taro plants, and other tropical plants.
-Also there are several small cascading waterfalls.
+Secret Beach is relatively large by Hawaiian standards, measuring approximately 3,000 feet long and 75 feet wide.
+Its surface is predominantly covered with fine white sand interspersed with outcrops of black lava rock.
+Those outcrops typically separate Kauapea into First Beach, Second Beach and Third Beach.
+The beach's seclusion and beauty are enhanced by the cliff backdrop and the brilliant turquoise-colored ocean water.
+The cliff face, particularly at the east and west ends, consists of sheer red and black rock.
+Where the gradient is less steep, the cliffs are covered with lush vegetation, including ironwood trees, taro plants, and other tropical flora.
+Several small cascading waterfalls can also be found along the cliffs.

-Clearly visible to the east is Kilauea Lighthouse set atop a cliff that faces Moku'ae'ae Island.
-About a quarter mile beyond the west end of the beach is a substantial waterfall that plunges about 15 feet into the Pacific Ocean.
+To the east, Kīlauea Lighthouse is clearly visible atop a cliff overlooking Moku‘ae‘ae Island.
+About a quarter mile beyond the west end of the beach is a substantial waterfall that plunges approximately 15 feet into the Pacific Ocean.

 The ocean floor is mostly sand-covered and its descent is steep.